Configure your system

 A large number of coconut palm trees are in this image.
 Counting them individually, in the field or by visually inspecting the image, would take days.
 To enable a deep learning model to do this work for you, you'll create a sample of palm trees to use for training your model.

 Create training schema

-- In the Image Classification group, click Classification Tools and choose Training Samples Manager.
+- On the ribbon, click the Imagery tab.
+In the Image Classification group, click Classification Tools and choose Label Objects for Deep Learning.

-- Right-click New Schema and choose Edit Properties.
+- In the Image Classification pane, right-click New Schema and choose Edit Properties.
 For Name, type Coconut Palms.